 Companies that are data-informed rely heavily on their dashboards and look for data that best represents a story that they can piece together for them to make a decision.
 “Data-driven is when people actually have hypotheses, data is used to analyze that hypothesis, and then a decision can be made given the conclusion of data...and it’s actually a really, really, really hard thing to be data-driven.”

-Ahmed aims to change that with Narrator – it standardizes all of the data into a single structure to reinvent how companies relate to their data.
+Ahmed aims to change that with Narrator, a data platform that standardizes all data into a single structure to reinvent how companies relate to their data.

 Listen to the whole podcast here: